lrfinotti/five-qubit-quatum-code/five-qubit-code.md

 We follow Nielsen and Chuang's [Quantum Computation and Quantum Information](https://www.cambridge.org/highereducation/books/quantum-computation-and-quantum-information/01E10196D0A682A6AEFFEA52D53BE9AE#overview), Section 10.5.6.

-Generators of the stabilizer group:
+The generators of the stabilizer group are:

 $$
   \begin{align*}